 Comments (also known as a representations) for current applications can be submitted online.

 For the purposes of Data Protection, you'll need to register and you will be asked to read the terms and conditions of use before registering.

 You can also send in comments by email to email@example.com or by post to:

 Mid Devon District Council

-On receipt of your comments you'll be sent a copy of the Data Privacy Notice and guidance on how to comment on planning applications.
+On receipt of your comments you'll be sent a copy of our Data Privacy Notice and guidance on how to comment on planning applications.

 Note: Please quote the planning application number in all correspondence.